preciofishbone/OmniaDocsG2/pages/page-settings/index.rst

 Publishing App settings
 ===========================================

-When editing page, a number of Publishing App settings are available by clicking here:
+When editing page, a number of Publishing App settings are available.
+You have to be Publishing App administrator to use them.

+Open the Publishing App setting by clicking here:

 .. image:: page-settings.png